sjsu-library/unionist/_items/unionist--text-0409.md

   attempted.
 Miss Crandall is gaining too many friends, and her persecutors incurring too much odium, even in that region, to admit the supposition. '
 scholarlyNotes:
-commentary: 'The incidents of intimidation of those who even have business relations with the Canterbury Female Academy is important '
+commentary: The documentation here of white Canterburian intimidation of those who have business relations with the Canterbury Female Academy is important.
 relatedPeople: Prudence Crandall
 featured: 'yes'
 repeated: